DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/hover-and-selection.md

 ## Related Plugins

-- [EventTracker](../reference/event-tracker.md) - allows you to handle a click on a series.
+- [EventTracker](../reference/event-tracker.md) - allows you to handle a click on a point or series
-- [HoverState](../reference/hover-state.md) - implements the series' *hovered* state.
+- [HoverState](../reference/hover-state.md) - implements the *hovered* state for points and series
-- [SelectionState](../reference/selection-state.md) - implements the series' *selected* state.
+- [SelectionState](../reference/selection-state.md) - implements point and series selection

 ## Basic Setup